-- File Your Copies: With many email programs you can send up folders to make it easier to find any important past emails.
+- File Your Copies: With many email programs you can set up folders to make it easier to find any important past emails.
 Set up a folder for all your job search emails and file your copies of the email message you send in your job search folder.

 Check Your Email Regularly

 Time is of the essence when you're job searching, so it's important to check your email regularly and frequently, so you don't miss out on any important opportunities.
 At the very least, check your email in the morning, and during the early afternoon, so you'll have time to respond promptly to the messages you receive.

 These days, having a smartphone can make it easy to check your emails wherever you go and whenever you want – no more hovering over your computer.
 In fact, you can get notifications for new email messages, so you can read them as soon as they hit your inbox.